Narai (Narai-juku) in Kiso Valley

 Map of Japan

-Narai belongs to the city Shiojiri and is located within the Nagano Prefecture.
+Narai belongs to the city Shiojiri and is located near the highest pass on the Nakasendo Route within the Nagano Prefecture.

 How to get to Narai?